Ronaldorcw/Ronaldorcw/README.md

 <div align="left">
   <p>
-    Currently building two projects: one planned for public release and another private project for study, experimentation, and technical growth.
+    Currently building nine projects: one planned for public release and another private project for study, experimentation, and technical growth.
   </p>
 </div>